Legal Issues: Internships

 TAGS: Internships, journal, legal issues,

-In addition to the FLSA, each state has its own set of laws that dictate how and when employees are paid.
-While some of those laws mirror the FLSA, there can be significant differences between state law and the FLSA.
-Employers are required to adhere to whatever law is more beneficial to the individual.
-For example, if a state law requires employers to pay employees for de minimus waiting time, but the FLSA does not, the employer would be required to adhere to the state law as it is more beneficial to the employee.
+At the state level, each state has its own set of laws that govern how and when employees, including interns, must be paid.
+While some of these laws mirror the FLSA, there can be significant differences between state law and the FLSA in this regard.
+Employers are required to adhere to whatever law is more beneficial to the intern/employee.

 The primary beneficiary test does not include a rigid set of requirements; rather, it provides a nonexhaustive list of factors to determine who is the primary beneficiary of the internship.
-The factors include:
+These factors include:

 • The extent to which the intern and the employer clearly understand that there is no expectation of compensation;